Russ Harvey Consulting - Computer and Internet Services

 By signing in with a Microsoft Account, you earn Xbox Live Achievements, view Leaderboards, and save your game data in the cloud.

-The Microsoft Solitaire Collection contains ads which can be disabled for US$1.49 per month or US$9.99 per year (more in Canada).
+The Microsoft Solitaire Collection contains ads which can be disabled by purchasing a monthly or annual subscription from Microsoft.

 Cortana: Your Personal Assistant